Top 10 Memorable Moments

 Giraffe Manor – Ange Pirie

-Giraffe Manor is my favourite place to stay in Nairobi, but its beautiful ‘manor’ houses, Spa and lovely boutique are not why I’m there.
+Giraffe Manor is my favourite place to stay in Nairobi, Kenya, but its beautiful ‘manor’ houses, Spa and lovely boutique are not why I’m there.
 It’s all about the giraffes!
 As the sun rises they lope on up to the house and guests ‘in the know’ start their day feeding the giraffes through their bedroom windows!
 Head down to breakfast and the inquisitive long necks poke through the French windows for more.
 Don’t be put off your muesli by their somewhat slimy tongues, they are apparently anti-bacterial, or so I’m told.
 Everyone goes about their day until sunset when, you guessed it, the giraffes return for a quick nibble on the front lawn.
 I’m all for seeing wildlife in their natural habitat, but have to admit this is quite a delightful experience.

 Galapagos Islands – Chris Lyons